-The $60,000 that Jonah Hill took for role in Wolf of Wall Street was the minimum amount he could make
+Jonah Hill was only paid £48,000 for his role in Wolf of Wall Street

 | Last updated

-Speaking on The Howard Stern Show back in 2014, he said: "I got to f**king be in a Martin Scorsese movie and I just got nominated for an Oscar.
+Speaking on The Howard Stern Show back in 2014, he said: "I got to f***ing be in a Martin Scorsese movie and I just got nominated for an Oscar.

 "I'm tripping out, Howard ...
 I'm in shock.
 I'm totally in shock."

 Hill said he would have done anything to be in the flick, even if that meant taking home the minimum wage.

 "They gave me the lowest amount of money possible, that was their offer,” he said.

 "I said, 'I will sign the paper tonight.
 Fax me the papers tonight.'

 "I want to sign them tonight before they change their mind.
 I want to sign them before I go to sleep tonight so they legally can't change their mind."

 Radio host Stern then cut in to clarify if that meant the actor ‘got paid $60,000 for that movie.'